zzniki/fake-age-verification/README.md

 # Fake Age Verification

-Have you noticed and increase in websites asking you for personal information in order to verify you are 18+?
+Have you noticed an increase in websites asking you for personal information in order to verify you are 18+?
 YouTube, Discord, Google, Spotify, Xbox, Roblox, X...

 Age verification is in the horizon to become a requirement for social media, or any platform with a social aspect (chat, comment sections...) to operate.